NORTHAMPTON AREA SCHOOL DISTRICT

 Additionally, children entering 12th grade need the following:

-1 dose of MCV on the first day of 12th grade.
+1 dose of MCV by the first day of 12th grade.
 If one dose was given at 16 years of age or older, that shall count as the 12th grade dose.

 These requirements allow for the following exemptions: medical reasons, religious beliefs, or strong moral or ethical conviction.